VetleMBotten/GRID/beacon/README.rst

 See :zephyr:code-sample-category:`bluetooth` samples for details.

 Build:
-810 for microplastic unit that was not a part of final product 833 generic build
+810 for microplastic unit that was not a part of final product (nrf52810) 833 generic build
+8331 build for unit 0
-8331 build for unit 1
+8332 build for unit 1
-8332 build for unit 2
+8333 build for unit 2
-8333 build for unit 3
+8334 build for unit 3